Prathik95/Prathik95.github.io/index.md

 <p align="center">
        <img src="media/ROORL_framework.PNG" height="351" width="621" >
        <br/>
-       <em>Figure 1: Interaction between the environment and agent</em>
+       <em>Figure 1: Interaction between the environment and ROORL agent</em>
 </p>

 ## Environment

 Since we are designing a reinforcement learning agent, our data is derived from the environment.
-For the purpose of this project, we designed a new game environment for our game playing agentto play in.
+For the purpose of this project, we designed a new game environment for our game playing agent to play in.
 This environment hosts a simple game where balls collide with each other and the wall.
 There are five actions in the environment: no-op, left, right, up and down.
-No-op does no actionfor the time step and the other actions provide impulses to the ball controlled by network in thedirection of the action.
-To enable the network to identify itself, we differentiate the ball controlled by the network andthe other balls in the environment.
-The ball controlled by the network appears as a triangle whereasthe other agents appear as circles.
-A of of an environment with five agents is shown in the figure.
+No-op does no action for the time step and the other actions provide impulses to the ball controlled by network in the direction of the action.
+To enable the network to identify itself, we differentiate the ball controlled by the network and the other balls in the environment.
+The ball controlled by the network appears as a triangle whereas the other agents appear as circles.
+A video of the environment with five agents is shown in the figure.

 <p align="center">
        <img src="media/environment_sample.gif" height="300" width="300" >